nedbat/coveragepy/README.rst

 * CPython 2.7.
 * CPython 3.5 through beta 3.8.
 * PyPy2 7.0 and PyPy3 7.0.
-* Jython 2.7.1, though not for reporting.
-* IronPython 2.7.7, though not for reporting.

 Documentation is on `Read the Docs`_.
 Code repository and issue tracker are on `GitHub`_.